Going without and missing out

-Poverty can mean children going without basic necessities – going to school or bed hungry, wearing shoes that are too small or let the rain in, or sleeping on a mattress on the floor because there is no money for a bedframe.
+Poverty can mean children going without basic necessities – going to school or to bed hungry, wearing shoes that are too small or let the rain in, or sleeping on a mattress on the floor because there is no money for a bedframe.

-It can mean missing out on everyday fun, play and relaxed time with family because family outings are too expensive, and being excluded from social activities with friends because there isn’t money for a cinema ticket or birthday present.
+It can mean being excluded from social activities with friends because there isn’t money for a cinema ticket or a birthday present.

 My niece didn’t go on hers [school trip] and she was one of only two children in the whole class of 32 that didn’t go and she cried when I picked her up from school because all her friends had been but she hadn’t been.